benhills/CodingBootCamp/README.md

 *last edited: Spring 2022*

 This course is designed for students who are new to scientific research.
 The goal is to teach the tools that you will need to be successful as an undergraduate researcher.
-I am teaching this in four half-days over two weeks, with some assigned 'homework' to get your personal research environment setup between sessions.
+I am teaching this in four half-days over two weeks, with some assigned 'homework' to get your personal research environment setup between sessions. *Hopefully* developing a shared set of tools will help you establish yourselves as a 'cohort' who can work together on shared problems, even when your specific research goals vary.

 ## Day 1 - Basics